PalisadoesFoundation/talawa-docs/docs/git-guide/quickstart.md

      1. Install the [Talawa developer environment](../../../docs/introduction/our-repositories)
      2. Ensure your Pull request passes all the tests and there are no merge conflicts associated with it.
-     3. Each Pull request should only be created:-
+     3. Each Pull request should only be created if:
         * it has an issue associated with it
         * the issue was assigned to you
         * the issue does not have an **"unapproved"** label we do not accept pull requests without an issue associated with it.